-The block has a front entrance that has a door entry system, with a fob reader installed.
+Each core has a front entrance that has a door entry system, with a fob reader installed.
 Local authority employees and the fire & rescue service can use a drop latch key to gain access.

-The common areas include the internal staircase enclosure and an electrical cupboard on the ground floor under the stairwell, containing the main incoming electrical supply and residents' electrical meters.
-There is a landlords electrical distribution board at high level on the ground floor and a small electrical cabinet on the first floor containing door entry equipment.
+The common areas include the two internal staircase enclosures both with electrical cupboards on the ground floor under the stairwell, containing the main incoming electrical supply and residents' electrical meters.
+Both cores contain a landlords electrical distribution board at high level on the ground floor and a small electrical cabinet on the first floor containing door entry equipment.